beaniign/Parsec/README.md

 to use it if I had discovered it online.
 I also think that given the elements involves space and the different planets, it would make for an aesthetically pleasing graphical interface if done correctly.

+### Graphics
+All graphics used were created in Procreate on IOS and animated in Adobe Photoshop.
+Adobe Illustrator was used to created the Parsec logo.

 ### Future Development Ideas